SebastienFirouzfar/markdown-challenge/README.md

 ### You can always count on me when...
 ###### La personne peut compter sur moi quand il y'a quelque chose qui ne va pas.

+### Tell your teammates which positive contribution to the group you will make.
 I can help people who are in difficulty and put people at ease.